vidhanbhonsle/Part-3-IBM-Oceania/README.md

 # Build a location-aware IoT Ecosystem with HERE and IBM Cloud

-Learn how to IBMs IoT platform and HERE location services can help you visualize data coming from ioT devices
+Learn how IBMs IoT platform and HERE location services can help you visualize data coming from ioT devices

 #### Sign up for IBM Cloud at https://ibm.biz/HERETechnologies
 #### Get your Here Maps API Key at https://developer.here.com